 Two project staff were selected as interviewers, one for Kitui and one for Machakos/Makueni.
 Community members were normally identified and contacted in advance.
 In some cases, individuals to interview were identified once at the site.
-A single interview session was conducted at each site, with the group size varying between a single individual and larger groups of around 10 individuals.
+A single interview session was conducted at each site, with the group size varying between a single individual and larger groups of around 10 individuals (the median number of people present was 3).
+The lead interviewees (primary contact for the group present, and the lead spokesperson in the interview) were female in 47% of interviews conducted; median age of the lead interviewee was 51.
 Normally in groups there was a lead individual who led responses to questions.
 Individuals and groups were those that used the dam, or were part of the groups that made and managed the dam.
 All interviews were conducted in the local language, Kikamba, by native Kikamba speakers.
 Interviewees were requested to answer based on what they know of perceptions and behaviors of the community as a whole, not just their own perceptions and behaviors.
 Answers were recorded in English, and interviews normally lasted approximately 30 minutes.
 Interviews therefore largely represented single group (or in a few cases single individual) perspectives on the sand dam; we did not perform multiple interviews at each dam.
 The interview questions and data sheet are included in the addendum.